January 7, 2020

 However, Medicare doesn’t cover everything—and there are a lot of long-term finances to take into consideration.
 Help with daily care, also known as activities of daily living or ADL's, for older individuals like bathing, dressing, and eating are not covered by Medicare .

-To prevent financial pressure due to unexpected long-term care and medical costs, you need to create a plan of action to help you and your family in the future.
+To prevent financial pressure due to unexpected long-term care and medical costs, you need to create an elder care resource plan of action to help you and your family in the future.

 In this blog, we will discuss some of the ways you can plan ahead and how an elder law attorney can help you make the best decisions for your family.